How can therapy help me?

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause is not typically resolved by medication.
 The "chemical imbalance" theory, although popular, has not been scientifically validated.
 There are some cases where medications have been found to be helpful.
-I will make medication reccomendations when I believe it is in your best interest.
+I will make medication recommendations when I believe it is in your best interest.
 It is also well documented that in some cases mental health medications have no helpful short or long term effect, and, in fact, have harmful effects.
 Psychotherapy addresses the cause of your distress and the behavior patterns keeping you from enjoying your daily life.
 This thought about medications is controversial and I will be happy to support your decision in this regard as well as offer you resources to explore this controversy between pharmaceutical companies and many practitioners.

 Do you take insurance, and how does that work?